guoweiTang/cra-template-rack-typescript/README.md

 - test
 - stipulate directory

+## Links
+> If you don' need typescript, you can go [Cra-template-rack](https://www.npmjs.com/package/cra-template-rack).

 For more information, please refer to:

-- [Cra-template-rack](https://www.npmjs.com/package/cra-template-rack) – If you don' need typescript, you can go here.
 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
 - [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.